harithmorgan/blog/blog_txtfiles/Fez III (10.31.22).md

 In each castle
 In these medinas
 We stare across the boundary layers and peel back dynasties The swell of history in these spaces remind me that there are monarchs long gone who bowed to the same God I do.
-We are brothers
+We are brothers.
-Reminds me that I come from kings who bowed to the same God as I do.
+Reminds me that I come from kings who bowed to the same God I do.
 ]